abofs/chronicle/README.md

 **Chronicle** is built on top of all the great work done by "Sindre Sorhus" and other collaborators of the [chalk](https://www.npmjs.com/package/chalk) project.
 This project is not directly associated with chalk other than chalk being a core dependency of **Chronicle**.

-**IMPORTANT**: Please note that although chronicle can be configured to any color through chalk, your output is subject to your terminal's color limitations.
+**IMPORTANT**: Please note that although **Chronicle** can be configured to any color through chalk, your output is subject to your terminal's color limitations.

 ## Highlights